babyfish-ct/kimmer/doc/kimmer-sql/out-of-scope.md

 This is not allowed by design.

-A notable feature of kimmer-sql is the same null safety as kotlin, inner join indicates that the target table is not null, and left join indicates that the target table can be null, but in any case, inner join and left join do not To change the nullability of the current table, it is possible to design an API that supports null safety.
-However, right join and full join will change the nullability of the current table, and designing a null-safe API will no longer be possible.
+A notable feature of kimmer-sql is the same null safety as kotlin, inner join indicates that the target table is not null, and left join indicates that the target table is nullable, but in any case, inner join and left join cannot change the nullability of the current table so that it is possible to design API supports null safety.
+However, right join and full join can change the nullability of the current table, and designing null-safe API will no longer be possible.

 Right join is not difficult to handle, it only needs developers to make a workaround in SQL writing.

-The real trouble is full join, but I think that full join is mostly used in OLAP field, and OLTP field where developers are highly involved should be rarely used, even if OLTP project needs full join in some occasions, it is handled as native sql, Just bypass the frame.
+The real trouble is full join, but I think that full join is mostly used in OLAP field, and OLTP field where developers are highly involved should be rarely used, even if OLTP project needs full join in some occasions, it is handled as native sql, Just bypass the framework.

 Compared to Null safety, I think Null safety for SQL is more important.